State coronavirus cases drop 33% to 3,689 in one day, deaths up 73

 Florida's coronavirus cases increased by 3,689, more than one-third less than the day before, and additional deaths remained under triple digits, 73, the state Health Department announced Friday.
 Also, Florida's daily first-time positivity rate declined dramatically from 5.59 percent to 4.0 and Palm Beach County went from 5.54 percent to 3.19.

-On Thursday, deaths rose by 57 as Florida moved to move No. 4 in the United States for most fatalities, passing New Jersey.
+On Thursday, deaths rose by 57 as Florida moved to No. 4 in the United States for most fatalities, passing New Jersey.
 Last Friday's increase was 94.
-Deaths rose by 105 Wednesday and last Thursday's increase 141 was the previous time deaths were in triple digits.
+Deaths rose by 105 Wednesday and one week ago Thursday's increase of 141 was the last time deaths were in triple digits.
 The record was 276 deaths on Tuesday, Aug.
 11.

 Last Friday's new cases were 3,449.
 Since August, cases only once before exceeded 4,000 on Saturday with 4,044 except for the two days involving data dumps.
 Infections dropped to 2,539 Sunday and then to 1,707 Monday.